a young gray whale comes for a look at the surface in baja

 cool blue colors of dunes in baja

-By experimenting with your white balance settings you can capture incredible hues that give landscape photos a life of their own.
-Remember, white balance can vary from “hot” to “cool”, which is basically from a yellow to blue end of the spectrum, rated by Kelvin (denoted as K in the camera’s menu, usually).
+By experimenting with your white balance settings, you can capture incredible hues that give landscape photos a life of their own.
+Remember, white balance can vary from “hot” to “cool,” which is basically from the yellow to the blue end of the spectrum, rated by Kelvin (denoted as K in the camera’s menu, usually).

 While we’re on the topic of light, sunsets and sunrises in Baja can be especially dramatic, so be sure to read up on sunset and sunrise photography techniques ahead of your adventure.